information on marine environmental awareness, solidarity & action ...

-In 2014 I was invited to present a 30-minute talk and physical demonstration of my embodied marine environmental practice and research, known as PrimeOrderly, at the World Parks Congress (WPC), held for the first time in Australia, at Sydney Olympic Park.
-WPC is hosted once every decade by the IUCN / ACIUCN (Australian Committee / International Union for the Conservation of Nature).
+In 2014 I was invited to present a 30-minute talk and physical demonstration of my embodied marine environmental practice and research (what I refer to as ‘PrimeOrderly’ for clarity’s sake), at the World Parks Congress (WPC).
+This is an international congress (meeting places for delegates from over 100 countries), held once in each decade and for the first time in Australia, at Sydney Olympic Park.
+WPC is hosted by the IUCN / ACIUCN (Australian Committee / International Union for the Conservation of Nature).

 My presentation was in collaboration with invasive species scientist, Dr. Judy Fisher, who is Chair for Ecosystems and Invasive Species for the Commission on Ecosystem Management (CEM), incorporating Indigenous, spiritual and cultural connections to nature.
 This is the Thematic Group, also apart of IUCN, and has an Expert Membership from 49 countries.

-After my presentation numerous delegates from across the globe came to discuss it with me and I have since struck up an ongoing connection with them, sharing stories, research and performances / presentations.
+After my presentation several delegates came to discuss it with me.
+These were very insightfully rewarding discussions - both ways it seems too.
+I’ve since struck up an ongoing connection with some of them, sharing stories, ongoing research and performances / presentations where possible.